 Lugano is among Switzerland’s most popular destinations.
 With a population of more than 60,000, this southern city is compact, easy to walk around, and ideal for a weekend or longer stay.
 Lugano is known for its many charming spots and breathtaking mountain views.
 Located in the sunny canton of Ticino, there are many things to do in Lugano itself.

 If you would like to venture a bit farther away from Lugano itself to other parts of Ticino, then this article is for you.
-We have put together a list of eight trips you could take from Lugano if you are looking for different ideas where you could go once you are there.
+We have put together a list of eight trips you could take from Lugano if you are looking for different ideas about where you could go once you are there.

 It’s hard to imagine a better day trip from Lugano than Morcote.
 Located a mere 10 kilometers south of Lugano, Morcote is definitely worth visiting for a day.